bmalin77/Project3Week13Malin/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible? you can put commands from/to multiple servers in a single playbook.
+What is the main advantage of automating configuration with Ansible? you can put commands from/to multiple servers in a single playbook.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...ssh into the ELK machine, install docker, create docker container, start docker container, attach, create yaml config, create playbook, run playbook